nerves-project/nerves/docs/Customizing Systems.md

 Linux-based Docker container on non-Linux platforms.
 To access this environment, run the `mix nerves.system.shell` task from the custom system source directory.

+> #### Warning {: .warning}
+>
+> Starting with OTP 26, the underlying shell system was completely reworked with
+> big improvements but unfortunately is incompatible with how `mix nerves.system.shell`
+> was handling a shell session.
+The task can still be run, but it will simple output
+> a command you will need to manually run in your shell to get the same effect
+>
+> Follow [nerves#893](https://github.com/nerves-project/nerves/issues/893) for status updates

 ```bash
 $ mix deps.get
 Mix environment